 Q: What are the conversations around missing targets?

 A: You want them to have the sensation that, I missed — I did something wrong.
 But the only way that happens is if most people are actually getting their targets because then they’re the outlier.
 They’re the exception.
 And you determine what that number is initially through educated guesses.

 Q: How do you come to this educated guess?

 A: I would err on the side of guessing low as you’re determining what the actual number is.
 You would much rather have a target that was set too low and allow people to blow it out, then set it way too high, and miss by a wide margin.
 And if you’re paying sales reps too much money in the early days, that’s a good problem to have, because it means they’re performing.
 Over time, you use historical data to set the numbers.
 In the first month, everybody crushes it.
 Okay, great.
 Let’s increase the quota and make this a little bit more challenging.
 Everybody crushes it again, awesome, we continue to win by increasing quotas again.

 Q: What did you avoid while setting the commission structure?

 A: I see far too often companies where the majority of people are not hitting their number.
-And that is a problem with the comp plan design and not a problem with the people in the company.
+And that is a problem with the commission structure for sales reps and not a problem with the people in the company.
 If missing the targets is systemic that’s something that leadership needs to change.
 When the majority of people are missing their numbers, don’t look at the people that are missing their number.
 Look to the numbers themselves, and go back to the drawing board, and set more realistic targets.
 Because very quickly, the culture changes to expectations being most people not hitting their numbers.
 And that is very difficult to course correct.
 Also never cap commissions — it incentivizes the exact opposite behavior of what you want in a sales rep.

 Never cap commissions — it incentivizes the exact opposite behavior of what you want in a sales rep.Sam Blond, Chief Sales Officer, Brex